MaxPleaner/socket_helpers/README.md

      end
    ```
 - the first argument of `websocket_response` can be a single record or an array/query.
 The second can be either `create`, `destroy`, or `update`.
 The receiver-hooks for these events are automatically created by the javascript client.
-- use the DSL for HTML in html_pages/root.html.erb.
+- 9. **use the DSL for HTML** in html_pages/root.html.erb.
 See below for a list of HTML components available.

     ```html
       <h3>Create todo</h3>